Spelkington/spelkington.github.io/content/articles/binglish.md

 ---
-title: The Death of the Binglish Language
+title: Binglish as a Dead Language (BaaDL)
 date: 2024-03-01
 updated: 2024-03-01
 tags: